 - Have institutional oversight of external and internal quality management and enhancement policies and processes.

-Research Degrees and Student Records Office which provides advice on regulations and processes to research students, staff and examiners.
+Research Degrees and Student Records Office which processes record amendments such as interruptions and withdrawals; and administers the research degree examinations process, providing advice on related regulatory issues and processes to research students, staff and examiners.

 Student Funding Office which administers the main award schemes for prospective and current UCL Students.
 They also provide support and guidance on money matters for current UCL students.